 The advent of WWI and WWII didn’t halt Leicester’s growth.
 Its geographical position sheltered it from German attacks.
 Aside from that, the increased industrial demands of wartime helped the cities’ economy further develop.
 With that said, enemy forces were still able to inflict some damage in the area.
-Despite that, casualties were kept at a low and the infrastructure of the city remained almost unscathed.
+But casualties were kept at a low level and the infrastructure of the city remained almost unscathed.

 In the years after the war, the rate of immigration to Leicester increased exponentially.
-People of numerous ethnicities moved there at an alarming rate up to the end of the 20th century.
-As such, the once homogeneous city is one of the most ethnically diverse places in the UK.
-Nowadays, it’s normal to see people of Asian, European, and African origins walking on the cities’ streets.
+People of numerous ethnicities moved there at a fast rate up to the end of the 20th century.
+As such, the city is proud to be one of the most ethnically diverse places in the UK.

-Although the Industrial Age is over, Leicester is still a major source of industry.
+Leicester is still a major source of industry.
 People still create textiles, clothing, and footwear there for both local and international markets.
 Furthermore, a lot of large corporations have opened their offices in and around the city.
 Another driving force of the regional economy is its tourism industry and the many department stores and malls in the area.
-Henceforth, one may safely say that the settlement is one of the most prominent economic powerhouses in the East Midlands region along with Nottingham and its surrounding areas.
+The settlement is one of the most prominent economic powerhouses in the East Midlands region along with Nottingham and its surrounding areas.